New Real Estate Agents carla on 23 Jun 2009 02:46 pm

-You’re new at sales.
-If you are in real estate sales, I’ll bet your sales manager has suggested several activities for you to do:
+You’re relatively new at sales.
+I’ll bet your sales manager has suggested several activities for you to do:

 In fact, many offices have an orientation checklist and even an orientation meeting (or several).
 You dive into all these activities excited to start your sales career.